misternu/bookbot/README.md

 # bookbot
-BookBot is my first project!
+BookBot is an exercise on boot.dev